URSec/Kage/readme.md

 select the `demos/st/stm32l475_discovery/ac6` directory for the IDE to find the project for the specific board model.

+## Reproducing experiment results using automated script
+To easily reproduce our experiments, we provide an automated script `scripts/run-benchmarks.py` to build the binaries and flash each one to the discovery board.
+The script requires Python 3.5 or later.
+1. Follow step 1-7 in Setting Up Kage.
+2. Install OpenOCD.
+3. Install a serial terminal and configure the parameters to match the STM32 discovery board.
+We use `minicom`.
+4. Open the serial terminal in another window.
+5. Enter the `scripts` directory and run `python run-benchmarks.py`.
+To learn about the script's optional arguments, run `python run-benchmarks.py -h`.

 ## Contacts
 Yufei Du: yufeidu@cs.unc.edu